Quantum Otto engine with quantum correlations: Discussion and Conclusions

-In summary, we have set up a quantum engine working with a single-mode radiation field inside a resonant optical cavity, which is alternatively driven by a thermal reservoir and an out-of-equilibrium reservoir with nonclassical correlations.
-While the former is composed of boson modes, the latter is realized by sending one of two correlated atoms to weakly interact with the optical cavity.
-We have investigated the performance parameters characterized by both the power and the thermodynamic efficiency, and machine stability measured by the variation for the power, all of which are dependent on quantum discord associated with nonclassical correlations.
-We have shown that quantum discord enables the machine as a heat engine to work in the extended regime where the machine without quantum discord may operate as a refrigerator or a heater.
-Moreover, our quantum Otto engine in the out of equilibrium reservoir with nonclassical correlations enables us to obtain both efficiency and power superior to the counterpart with thermal reservoirs, coinciding with the result obtained from previous models that show superior performance for non-thermal reservoirs, like squeezed ones \cite{Kla17, ar22, Aba14}.
-Finally, we have demonstrated that the result presented here can be reproduced for another quantum Otto engine model, which is driven by a hot thermal reservoir and a cold non-thermal reservoir by coupling the pair of spin atoms to the optical cavity.
-Our theoretical results may be useful for using quantum discord as a kind of resources to designing efficient machines in a longer term respective.
+In summary, we have set up a quantum engine working with a single-mode radiation field inside a resonant optical cavity, which is driven alternately by a thermal reservoir and an out-of-equilibrium reservoir with nonclassical correlations.
+The former reservoir is composed of boson modes and the latter is realized by sending one of two correlated atoms to interact weakly with the optical cavity. {In a specific regime involving two bath temperatures, the machine will work as a heat engine for any values of the quantum discord, but for some bath temperature selections, modulation of the quantum discord may cause a change in the operation mode of the machine.} We have investigated the performance parameters, which are characterized by both the power and the thermodynamic efficiency, and the machine stability as measured by the variations in the power, all of which are dependent on the quantum discord associated with the nonclassical correlations.
+We have demonstrated that the quantum discord enables the machine to work as a heat engine in the extended regime, where the machine without the quantum discord may operate as either a refrigerator or a heater.
+Moreover, our quantum Otto engine, when driven by the nonthermal reservoir with the nonclassical correlations, has enabled us to obtain superior levels of both efficiency and power when compared with a counterpart engine with thermal reservoirs, coinciding with the results obtained from previous models that showed superior performance characteristics for nonthermal reservoirs, such as squeezed reservoirs \cite{Kla17, ar22, Aba14}.
+Finally, we have demonstrated that the results presented here can be reproduced using another quantum Otto engine model, which is driven by a hot thermal reservoir and a cold nonthermal reservoir by coupling a pair of spin atoms to the optical cavity.
+Our theoretical results may be helpful when using quantum discord as a type of resource to enable the design of efficient machines from a longer-term perspective.

-\textbf{Acknowledgements} This work was supported by National Natural Science Foudation (Grant Nos.
-11875034, 12175040, and 12161056).
-J. W. acknowledges financial support from the Major Program of Jiangxi Provincial Natural Science Foundation.
+\textbf{Acknowledgements} This work was supported by the National Natural Science Foundation (Grants No. 11875034, No. 12175040, and No. 12161056).
+J.W. acknowledges financial support from the Major Program of Jiangxi Provincial Natural Science Foundation(Grants No. 20224ACB201007).
 Y.M. acknowledges financial support from the State Key Programs of China under Grant No. 2017YFA0304204.